Every so often, you hear a quote that changes your whole perspective.

 Their conclusion is that biological and behavioral traits are strongly influenced by social ties—even distant ones.

-The authors illustrate how everything from back pain, to suicide, to sexual practices among teens, to politics—can spread through social contagion.
+The authors illustrate how everything from back pain, to suicide, to sexual practices among teens, to politics—often spread by social contagion.

 Much of their research is based on the famous Framingham Massachusetts Heart Study data which ran from 1948 until present day.